top of page

 The Short-Term Felt Benefit: Hydrophobicity

 The primary benefit of applying a PPF coating is improved hydrophobic behavior.
+In the short term, this effect:

 • Enhances water beading